RaspAP/raspap-docs/docs/ap-sta.md

 ![](https://i.imgur.com/gppLmAj.png)

 ## What is AP-STA mode?
 Many wireless devices support _simultaneous_ operation as both an access point (AP) and as a wireless client/station (STA).
 This is sometimes called Wi-Fi AP/STA concurrency.
-In this configuration, it is possible to create a software AP acting as a "wireless repeater" for an existing network, using a single wireless device.
+In this configuration, it is possible to create a software AP acting as a [wireless repeater](repeater.md) for an existing network, using a single wireless device.
 This capability is listed in the following section in the output of `iw list`:

 ```
 $ iw list | grep -A 4 'valid interface'